Baked Churro Donuts with cinnamon sugar is an ideal combination of two perfect treats:

 Finishing the Churro Donuts:

-Once your donuts have cooled you will paint them in melted butter.
+Once your donuts have cooled you will “paint” them in melted butter.
 I like to use a pastry brush to coat my donuts with butter rather than dunking them because you can ensure a light coat.
 You really need just enough butter to make sure the cinnamon sugar coating sticks.
 Like I said before – it’s all about the cinnamon!

 After buttering the baked donuts you will then roll them in a shallow bowl of cinnamon sugar.
 Make sure you coat the whole donut!